 Using a cold compress on the sore muscles provide complete relief from a thigh cramp.
 The cold temperature reduces inflammation and numbs the pain.

 - Take a thin towel and wrap some ice cubes in it.

-- Repeat it in every 2 hours for one or two days.
+- Repeat it in every 2 hours for one to two days to get relief.

 Other Useful Tips to Prevent Thigh Cramp:

 - Don’t wear tight clothes around your legs.

 - Wear comfortable shoes that provide support.

 - If you are overweight then lose your weight.